There are many ways to immigrate to Canada from the United States or to reside in Canada temporarily, but each pathway requires a plan.

 Work Without a Work Permit

-A number of situations may occur when a U.S. citizens can perform work in Canada without needing to secure a Temporary Work Permit.
+A number of situations may occur when U.S. citizens can perform work in Canada without needing to secure a Temporary Work Permit.
 This includes individuals who engage in business or trade activities in Canada but will not enter the Canadian labour (labor) market, known collectively as Business Visitors.

 Other positions covered by this provision include after sales service workers, athletes, performing artists, media, and military personnel.